Police Warning Shots May Be In For A Comeback

 But in a recent blog post, Hayes said that the blanket prohibition against "shooting to wound" might have to be reconsidered once you've allowed for warning shots.

 "A warning shot is essentially deadly force," Hayes says.
 "It's just purposely aimed away from a person.
-So if we're going to aim away from a person, why is there not some incentive to potentially aim for a non-vital area on a person?"
+So if we're going to aim away from a person, why is there not some incentive to potentially aim for a nonvital area on a person?"
 Allowing warning shots, he says, may open the door to the idea of a "spectrum of deadly force."

 That's not a logic most trainers accept, but firearms trainer Ayoob does worry that allowing warning shots "opens a can of worms."
 The rules allowing police to use deadly force are clear: If an officer reasonably perceives someone to be an imminent mortal threat, the officer is allowed to shoot.
 Adding the possibility of warning shots to that decision-making process could confuse things.